-I personally think everyone should invest in their own domain.
+If you’re planning on making any money from your blog, I personally think it’s worth investing in your own domain.
 Mine literally cost £2.50 for the first year with GoDaddy, and I got it when I was still using Blogger.
 It was so easy to set up and makes you instantly look more professional.
-Obviously some people do just blog for fun (myself included to an extent) but having your own domain is kinda cool even if that is the case.
+Even if you’re just blogging for fun having your own domain can be pretty cool.
 A .com is often more expensive than a .co.uk, but if you look for deals you could end up getting a pretty good bargain.

 Having a personalised domain also ensures that you’re being original.
 If you can’t have a certain domain, it’s likely that a business or blogger shares your blog name, which could pose problems further down the line if you decide to get more serious with it.
 It’s also worth saying that you can buy a domain and not use it straight away if you don’t want to.
-The amount of time you’ve owned a domain can help improve your DA, so if you know you’re going to want it eventually, it might be worth making the investment sooner rather than later.
+The amount of time you’ve owned a domain can help improve your domain authority (something brands often look at before pitching collaborations), so if you know you’re going to want it eventually, it might be worth making the investment sooner rather than later.

 Another must for me is a theme, though there are hundreds of free themes out there too, especially for Blogger users.
-Themes let you inject a bit of personality into your work, and give your webpage its own personality.
+Themes let you inject a bit of personality into your blog, and give your websie its own personality.
 If you’re new to blogging I would 100% suggest starting out with a free theme, but many of my Blogger themes only cost around £10 – £15 when I did start spending money on them.
 Search places like Etsy and Creative Market for unique ones.
+My current theme is from Code + Coconut* (AFFILIATE LINK) who offer lovely clean, contemporary WordPress themes at a reasonable price.

 Similar to this is getting your own logo design.
 I designed my logo myself, but if I couldn’t have I would have paid someone else in a heartbeat.
 If your design skills aren’t as great as you’d like, I’d really suggest paying someone to make you one.
 Again, look on Etsy or Creative Market, or ask around on Twitter.